 A lot of folks may already have a favorite charity – somewhere they volunteer or donate to on their own time.
 The benefit of this is two-fold: you have built-in support before even hyping up the event, and you’ll only need to do minimal research about what the charity needs from you.

 You might also look at the community at large to determine what issues are most important.
 If a tragedy or problem is making headlines, chances are you’ll be able to garner a lot of support for an event related to that issue.
 Or if you know of an issue that isn’t making news but is still important enough to address, make sure your group is well-informed about the scope of it.
-Sharing numbers and statistics or – if possible – pictures or anecdotes about the issue will really grab attention and boost participation in your events.
+Sharing numbers and statistics or – if possible – pictures or anecdotes about the issue will really grab attention and boost participation in your community outreach events.

 Stay tuned for future updates.
 We have some great outreach events up our sleeves, and we can’t wait to share them with you!